extio1/pg_isolate/README.md

 - `example` - name of cgroup
 - Backend created for `database` and `user` will be placed into following cgroup
-- If `default` specified backends that hasn't match to some cgroup will be places here
+- If `default` specified, backends that hasn't match to some cgroup will be places here

 ### Launch